 Fukamushi Sencha [深蒸し煎茶]- This type of tea goes through a longer cooking process.
 The color is dark, its leaves crumble and the flavor is much stronger and bitter.

-Guricha [ぐり茶] – Japanese green tea similar to gunpowder green tea, as it has a berry-like spiciness; Also known as or Tamaryokucha [玉緑茶];
+Guricha [ぐり茶] - Japanese green tea similar to gunpowder green tea, as it has a spicy flavor similar to a berry; Also known as or Tamaryokucha [玉緑茶];

 Mugicha - Barley tea